drogue-iot/.github/profile/README.md

 * **Drogue Cloud** is an efficient and scalable connectivity layer for forwarding telemetry data safely from devices to business applications, and commands back to devices.
 * **Drogue Device** is an SDK for writing safe and efficient applications on microcontroller type of systems.

-Go to our [documentation](https://book.drogue.io/drogue-cloud/dev/index.html) to get started with Drogue IoT, and join the community [chat](https://matrix.to/#/#drogue-iot:matrix.org).

 <table border="0">
  <tr>
     <td><b style="font-size:30px">Cloud</b></td>